uwetom/media-production-worksheets/wk13-unity-ar-introduction/worksheet2.md

 # Position Virtual Object

 Last week we made a simple application with a cube, If you placed the cube at the origin of your scene.
-Normally the origin corresponds to the, but does not correspond to anything specifically in the real world.
+Normally the origin corresponds to the position of your camera when the scene opens.
+It does not correspond to anything specifically in the real world.

-We want to be able to decide exactly where object will appear in the real world.
+But we want to be able to decide exactly where object will appear in the real world.

 ## Tracked Image

-The first way we will do this is with a tracked image.
+One way we can control where our objects appear is by using tracked images.

 This allows us to link virtual 3D objects to real images.